wordane/rabbitmq-install/README.md

 * The script uses super user to install RabbitMQ server and management console on the server
 * The Management console can be reached at 'https://YOUR_IP/YOUR_DOMAIN:15672'
 * A new user is created by `rabbitmqctl command`
-* User credentiala are test/test
+* Created User credentials are test/test